BaronSam3di/Algorithms/README.md

 Things to revise
 - n log(n)
 = maybe look at pascals Triangle in python - https://www.geeksforgeeks.org/pascal-triangle/
+- Reverse Linked List is a common question

 ### Demonstrate good coding skills with
 - Descriptive variable nameing - Communicate what its use is.
 See uncle bob